zaiisao/Documentation/en/Interactive Broadcast/dashboard_user_guide.md

 ### Change the Profile Information and Account Settings

-By clicking on **User Name** at the top of the navigation bar, you can:
+By clicking on **User Name** at the top of the navigation menu, you can:
 * Modify personal information.
 * Change the password
 * Change the language of the Dashboard and Agora newsletter.

 ### Reach out to Developer Communities

-Click on **Community** at the top of the navigation bar to connect with global developers in developer communities, such as Github, online forums, and WeChat public accounts.
+Click on **Community** at the top of the navigation menu to connect with global developers in developer communities such as Github, online forums, and WeChat public accounts.